WangHanLinHenry/STeCa/README.md

 </p>

 In this work, We propose **S**tep-Level **T**raj**e**ctory **Ca**libration (**STeCa**), a novel framework for improving LLM agents.
-Specifically, \model identifies suboptimal actions through a step-level reward comparison during explorations.
+Specifically, **STeCa** identifies suboptimal actions through a step-level reward comparison during explorations.
 It constructs calibrated trajectories using LLM-driven reflection, enabling agents to learn from improved decision-making processes.
 These calibrated trajectories, together with successful trajectory data, are utilized for reinforced training.

 ## Usage